sadmozer/airflow-project-template/README.md

 **Upload an Airflow DAG**

-Put the dag in the `airflow-project-template/src` folder.
+Put the DAG file inside the `airflow-project-template/src` folder.

 **Restart Airflow**
 ```